Emergent Coordination in Multi-Agent Language Models: Method

 where $y_i$ are $\textit{devs}_{i,t}$, $u_{\text{time}[i]}$ are random intercepts for (continuous) time, $u_{\text{agent}[i]}$ are agent-level random intercepts, and $u_{\text{agent}[i],\text{time}[i]}$ are agent-level random slopes varying by time.
-The random intercepts capturing differentiation in agents based on their level differences and varying slopes capture heterogeneous learning rates.
 Using equal‑share deviations removes target‑level drift and makes agents directly comparable round‑by‑round.
 The random intercepts for time captures round-to-round shifts due to group‑wide feedback and oscillation.
 Hence, agent effects reflect relative, identity‑linked behavior rather than shared dynamics.
 The partial pooling of hierarchical models regularizes per‑agent estimates, improving stability in short time series.
 We then use likelihood ratio tests to compare the nested hierarchical models.
 Comparing $m_0 \rightarrow m_1$ asks whether agents differ in their group contribution (some agents guess higher/lower than others), while $m_1 \rightarrow m_2$ tests whether agents vary in how much their contribution changes across rounds (learning rates).
 A significant $p$-values (e.g., below conventional 0.05 levels) indicates that the more complex model explains the data significantly better, suggesting the added random effects (e.g., agent-level differences or varying slopes) are meaningful in this group.
 This offers an interpretable, non-information theoretic test of monotonic learning‑rate heterogeneity.
 Furthermore, this test does not require discretization, giving a complementary failure mode to the information‑theoretic analyses.

 Together, these four tests of our framework allow us to (a) detect higher‑order structure in multi-agent systems, (b) assess whether it is driven by redundancy or synergy, (c) localize whether it is identity‑locked vs.~dynamic alignment, and (d) show whether the higher-order structure is functionally useful for the task.
 No single measure does all four.
 Combined with the prompt-level interventions, the framework allow us to test whether interventions ($\cplain$, $\cpersona$, $\ctom$) causally increases dynamic synergy, how it affects identity‑locked differentiation, and goal alignment (i.e., increase in $I_3$).